 Also, take spare batteries and memory cards and other essentials such as tripods.
 To charge your camera or phone in tea houses, you need to pay a couple of dollars.

-Also, consider taking a power bank with a huge charging capacity.
+Also, considering the electrical situation in Nepal, taking a power bank with a huge charging capacity.
 You can pack

 - Spare batteries